Start Your Free Trial of dbWatch

 dbWatch is built on standard, three-tier client-server architecture:

-If you have 1000 database instances to monitor, you’ll be needing four dbWatch servers on Windows (or two if you run Linux) to monitor all those instances.
+If you have 1000 database instances to monitor, you’ll be needing four dbWatch servers on Windows or Linux to monitor all those instances.

 With dbWatch, you can add as many dbWatch servers as you need to connect to all your instances.
 Typically you will have one dbWatch server in each location or network if running large dispersed or partitioned sites, or use as many servers as you need if you manage hundreds or thousands of database instances.